-The 2017 AquaHacking Summit will take place during Elsevier’s 4th Water Research Conference – The Role of Water Technology Innovation in the Blue Economy (September 10-13, 2017).
+The 2017 AquaHacking Summit took place at University of Waterloo's Federation Hall during Elsevier’s 4th Water Research Conference – The Role of Water Technology Innovation in the Blue Economy (September 10-13, 2017).
 For information regarding programming for the other days of the Conference, please click here.

 Transportation to Venue from the Crowne Plaza Hotel